visgl/deck.gl/bindings/pydeck/docs/installation.rst

         jupyter labextension install @deck.gl/jupyter-widget@$DECKGL_SEMVER

-Currently while you can install pydeck in Google Collab via pip, it is not enabled for server use there.
+Currently while you can install pydeck in Google Colab via pip, it is not enabled for server use there.

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^